LaurentVe/Autonomous-driving-Car-detection/README.md

 The notebook uses keras and tensorflow v1.
 Sample images are preprocessed to the requierements of the pre-trained model.
 Helper functions are provided in the file `yolo_utils.py`.
-Pretrained weights, claases, bounding box settings, all relevant parts of the model, are provided in the model_data folder.
+Classes, bounding box settings parts of the model, are provided in the model_data folder.
+Pretrained weights and model details can be found on Coursera CNN module.

 # Implementation
 - Download the repository